 2 teaspoons of ground black pepper

-Start by bringing 1 quart of water to a boil (4 cups).
+Start by bringing 4 cups of water to a boil.
 Add salt and sugar; stir to dissolve.
 Add enough cold water to equal 2 gallons (that's an additional 28 cups).
 Be sure your finished brine is COLD.
-Stir in the black pepper (my arms would fall off if I tried to grind all that pepper by hand, so I grind peppercorns in a coffee mill that I reserve for spices); stir.
+Stir in the black pepper (my arms would fall off if I tried to grind all that pepper by hand, so I grind peppercorns in a coffee mill that I reserve for spices).
 Remove giblets/neck from the chickens (good for stock, minus the liver which can give a bitter taste).
 Submerge the chickens in the brine - get that brine inside too!
 Cover the stockpot and refrigerate for 8-24.
 If you're brining in a cooler, keep brine temp below 40F using ice packs.

 After the chickens are done lounging in their luxurious salt bath, remove them from the brine and pat them dry.
 I don't rinse, but you could if you wanted to.
 Discard the used brine.
 Let the birds sit at room temperature for about 30 minutes, but you can skip this step if you're in a hurry.
 Pat birds dry again, and rub each with 1-2 tablespoons of softened butter.
 Yuck Warning - if the chickens aren't completely dry, the butter will stick to you instead of sticking to them!